Software-Research-Lab/CBM-Application-Software/README.md

 To run program in full connection, input commands by followings sequence:

- - Check animatronics control display radio button to enable animation
+ - Check animatronics control display radio button to enable animation.
  - Insert "chat" to switch on visualization.
  - Click on IC button to open voice-to-voice additional text chat conversation tool to pronounce inputted question with dialog.
  - Select connected robot serial port.